mjohnnywest/python_challenge/README.md

 3. Check the "analysis" folder and ensure the text file properly displays the printed output

 ## Any other script writers
-1. If using VScode or any other script program simply run the code
+1. If using VScode or any other script program simply open "main.py" run the code
 2. Check the "analysis" folder and ensure the text file properly displays the printed output